cypik/terraform-azure-network-security-group/README.md

 - routes (list of objects): The routes for the route table.
 - inbound_rules (list of objects): The inbound rules for the network security group.
 ## Examples
-- For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+- For detailed examples on how to use this module, please refer to the '[example](https://github.com/cypik/terraform-azure-network-security-group/blob/master/_example)' directory within this repository.

 ## Author
 Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-azure-network-security-group/blob/readme/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-azure-network-security-group/blob/master/LICENSE) file for details.